ansys/pyacp/doc/source/concepts/store.rst

 Cloning objects
 ~~~~~~~~~~~~~~~

-We can also create an *unstored* copy of an object by calling the :meth:`.clone` method.
+You can create an *unstored* copy of an existing object by calling the :meth:`clone <.Material.clone>` method.
 The source object can be either stored or unstored.

 .. doctest::